-The Ph.D. in Healthcare Informatics is consistent with the University's mission to educate individuals for professional opportunities in engineering, computer science, information technology, and business.
+The M.Res. in Healthcare Informatics is consistent with the University's mission to educate individuals for professional opportunities in engineering, computer science, information technology, and business.
 The University offers relevant learning experiences that foster success in the evolving global community.
-Fundamental to the degrees in the Graduate School's Doctoral Programs are opportunities to pursue cutting-edge knowledge in technological applications, engineering principles, improved techniques, and modified procedures.
-The Ph.D. in Healthcare Informatics aligns with this philosophy.
+Fundamental to the degrees in the Graduate School's Masters level programs are opportunities to pursue cutting-edge knowledge in technological applications, engineering principles, improved techniques, and modified procedures.
+The M.Res. in Healthcare Informatics aligns with this philosophy.
 This same philosophy is supported by the University's existing degree programs and learning opportunities.
-In addition to many others, the University offers Ph.D. programs in Artificial Intelligence, Business Analytics and Data Science, Computer Science, Healthcare Cybersecurity, and Healthcare Technology.
-The Ph.D. in Healthcare

-Informatics degree is an integral part of the new Strategic Plan for FY 2025-2026 and succeeding years.
+In addition to many others, the University offers M.Res. programs in Artificial Intelligence, Quantum Computing, Project Management, Sustainability, and System Engineering.
+The M.Res. in Healthcare Informatics degree is an integral part of the new Strategic Plan for FY 2025-2026 and succeeding years.
 Funding to support the new degree has been included in the institutional and departmental budgets for FY 2026-2027 and forecasted budgets going forward.

-The Ph.D. in Healthcare Informatics degree will be offered online using the Canvas Learning Management System and Zoom.
+The M.Res in Healthcare Informatics degree will be offered online, utilizing the Canvas Learning Management System and Zoom.
 The result is the convenience required by the 21st-century learner, providing interaction with faculty and fellow students that is critical to the high-level learning experience.
-The curriculum equips doctoral students with the necessary learning tools that the University believes are critical to success in the Healthcare Informatics sector.
+The curriculum equips Master's level students with the necessary learning tools that the University believes are critical to success in the Healthcare Informatics sector.
 The degree is also consistent with the university's interdisciplinary nature.